VivekChauhan3/PowerBI-project-Practice/README.md

    Open the Power BI Desktop file (`.pbix`) or access the published report online if it has been uploaded to Power BI Service.

 - **Apply Filters**:
-   Use interactive filters to explore various metrics such as date, product category, region, and customer segmentation.
+   Use interactive filters to explore various metrics such as survey responses, skill levels, and geographical data.

 - **Export Reports**:
    Export your reports and dashboards as PDFs, PowerPoint presentations, or Excel files to share with stakeholders.